stmarksnewferry/stmarksnewferry.github.io/_about_boxes/aims.md

 ---
 There are two things that are central to what we are:

 First is the great command of Jesus - to love God with all that we are, and to love our neighbours as ourselves.
+(Matthew 22:37-38)

-When we gather as a church family we seek to express our love for God in praise, prayer, and obedient listening to his Word, the Bible; and to support one another as we live the Christian life day by day.
+We **GATHER** as the community of God’s people, sharing the new life that is ours through the resurrection of Jesus Christ from the dead.
+When we gather we express our love for God in praise, prayer, and obedient listening to his Word, the Bible.

+We **GROW** in our commitment to God’s truth, supporting and encouraging one another in living as disciples of Jesus day by day.

 Second is the great mission Jesus gave the church - to go and make disciples of all nations.
-Every square inch of our nation is served by a Church of England parish church, and the duty and joy of that church family is to make known the good news of Jesus Christ to every new generation.
+(Matthew 28:19)

+We **GO** with the compassion of God’s love to the least and the lost, declaring “the kingdom of God has come near, repent and believe the good news!”

+That  “going” is both local to our town and community, and further afield through mission partners we support in other parts of the UK and abroad.